Verizon continues to upgrade S - GuruFocus.com

-Recent upgrades lead to testing results that show Verizon customers have the best network experience in Seattle
+Recent upgrades lead to Verizon customers having the best network experience in Syracuse according to latest third-party testing results

-SEATTLE, April 26, 2023 (GLOBE NEWSWIRE) -- Verizon has recently made major upgrades to the network serving customers in Seattle, WA.
+SYRACUSE, N.Y., May 02, 2023 (GLOBE NEWSWIRE) -- Verizon has recently made major upgrades to the network serving customers in Syracuse, NY.
 These upgrades are part of a multi-year redesign of its network architecture to stay ahead of exponential data usage increases, upgrade the technology in the network, and to pave the way for personalized customer experiences.
-Network upgrades in Seattle include deploying new cell sites to extend coverage and capacity in local communities.
+Network upgrades in Syracuse include deploying new cell sites to extend coverage and capacity in local communities.
 They also include adding more capacity on fiber optic cables to move more data through the network and adding bandwidth to the cellular network to accommodate new services like wireless internet service for homes and businesses.
 Specifics on the upgrades include:

-- 77% of people in the Seattle area are covered with 5G Ultra Wideband service.
-That coverage has been expanded recently with the addition of new macro cell sites and small cell sites.
-Customers in the Artondale neighborhood of Gig Harbor, WA., in Midland, WA., between South Tacoma and University Place, WA., and in Snohomish, WA. are now able to experience the speed and security of 5G Ultra Wideband service.
-In the coming months, additional enhancements will be made to increase capacity near Pipe Lake near the Covington Home Depot and near Tahoma High School in Maple Valley, to help manage the exponential increase in data usage Verizon is seeing from customers in those areas.
+- 71% of people in the Syracuse area are now covered with 5G Ultra Wideband service, experiencing the speed and security of 5G Ultra Wideband service.
+In the past several months, Verizon engineers expanded coverage and capacity by activating a new macro cell in Tully, NY just south of Syracuse.
+This site provides much needed capacity relief in the village of Tully, as well as enhancing coverage along Interstate 81.

 - In addition to adding more 5G service using C-band spectrum, Verizon is also deploying 5G service using Millimeter Wave (mmWave), its premium, high-band spectrum which allows for extremely fast speeds and massive capacity.
-Verizon has recently added mmWave most notably in Capitol Hill, Ballard, Green Lake, Queen Anne, Highline, Central Tacoma, Proctor, Hilltop, Kirkland, Bellevue, Mercer Island and Renton.

-- Engineers have also improved in-building coverage in several stadiums, arenas and key buildings throughout Seattle including Lumen Field, Seattle Convention Center and SeaTac Airport.
-These in-building solutions use a combination of Verizon’s 4G LTE service for capacity, C-band spectrum for great coverage and Millimeter Wave (mmWave) spectrum, its premium, high-band spectrum which allows for extremely fast speeds and massive 5G capacity.
+Verizon has recently added 280 mmWave small cells in the City of Syracuse covering the following neighborhoods: Northside, Washington Square, Sedgwick, Lincoln Park, Near Northeast, Downtown, Westside, Southwest and Brighton.
+Additionally, Verizon engineers have deployed small cells in the towns of Clay, Cicero, Camillus, DeWitt and Manlius and the villages of East Syracuse, Minoa, and Phoenix.

-- Seattle’s exceptional 5G coverage uses a combination of mmWave spectrum and Verizon’s recently acquired C-band spectrum.
-Verizon engineers have been limited to using 60 MHz of C-band spectrum to deliver 5G service to customers.
-By the end of the year, customers in Seattle will be able to take advantage of even more spectrum as it becomes available for 5G Ultra Wideband.
-That additional bandwidth will turbo charge the service, offering significantly higher speeds, much greater capacity to accommodate more customers and more robust services.
+- Syracuse’s exceptional 5G coverage uses a combination of mmWave spectrum and Verizon’s recently acquired C-band spectrum.
+Verizon engineers are using 60 MHz of C-band spectrum to deliver 5G service to customers.
+By the end of the year, customers in Syracuse will be able to take advantage of even more spectrum as it becomes available for 5G Ultra Wideband, almost tripling what’s currently available.
+That additional bandwidth will turbo charge the service, offering significantly higher speeds, much greater capacity to accommodate more customers and more robust services

 With these and other technology advancements on Verizon’s network, customers are able to use more data in more ways.
 This multi-service network powers: